social-native/elastic-composer/README.md

 There also exists a `manager` object which is how you access each filter, get the results of a query, and paginate through the result set.

-Extending and overriding the set of usable filters or suggestions and overriding is also possible.
+Extending and overriding the set of usable filters or suggestions is also possible.
 See [Extending Filters and Suggestions](#extending-filters-and-suggestions)

 ## Quick Examples